-Multiple objects, multiple Guide Views
+Multiple Objects, multiple Guide Views for Advanced Recognition

 Essentially, each Guide View must look different - that is, each Guide View must be distinguishable based on appearance alone.
 There should be no ambiguity about which object the user is looking at, nor which Guide View corresponds to the current viewing angle and distance.